 (Image Source: Natoli Engineering)

-In the above diagram, two tablet designs are now popular in the pharmaceutical industry.
+In the above diagram, two types of pill shapes are now popular in the pharmaceutical industry.
 They are flat-faced bevel edge (FFBE) and flat-faced radius edge (FFRE).
-We have created a comparison table to show you the differences between these two tablet shapes.
+We have created a comparison table to show you the differences between these two types of pill shapes.

 Aspect | FFBE | FFRE |